victronenergy/dbus-mqtt/README.md

 An empty payload causes all items to be forwarded from dbus to mqtt.
 This could cause thousands of topics to be created and is not advised in production.

+#### Using the `system/0/Serial` method
+This is the de-facto method used in earlier versions of this software.
+Although keepalive was activated by *any* read request, most people simple requested the system serial as a simple shortcut for doing keep-alive.

+This method is retained for backwards compatibility.
+As in the past, this causes thousands of items to be forwarded from dbus to MQTT, and is now discouraged.

+To keep notifications running using this method, simply send a read request for the system serial periodically, for example:

+	Topic: R/e0ff50a097c0/system/0/Serial
+	Payload: empty

+#### Backwards compatibility
+Older versions of dbus-mqtt (prior to Venus 2.80) will also activate keep-alive when requesting `/keepalive`.
+There is therefore no need to detect support for this feature.
+New implementations can simply switch to using `/keepalive`.

+Older versions will ignore the payload and send everything.

+If you need to detect support for `/keepalive` for whatever reason, look for the existence of the topic `N/<portal ID>/keepalive`.

 #### Keepalive timeout

+The default keep-alive interval is 60 seconds.
+If a keep-alive is not received within that 60-second interval, notifications will be stopped until another keepalive is received.

-On a keep-alive timeout (at the end of the 60 second interval), all retained values will be removed from the broker (by publishing an empty payload).
+On a keep-alive timeout, all retained values will be removed from the broker by publishing an empty payload.
 Subscriptions will yield no result when the keep-alive is not active.

-There is one exception: the serial number is always available and is never removed from the broker.
-This is useful if you are communicating with a CCGX on the local network: you can subscribe to the serial number, which is identical to the portal ID.
+There is one exception to this rule: `N/<portal ID>/system/0/Serial` and `N/<portal ID/keepalive` is always published and never removed from the broker.
+This allows easily detecting the serial number of the installation(s).

 #### Notes
 An easy way to send a periodic keep-alive message without having to do it manually is to run this command